PX4/PX4-Devguide/en/simulation/README.md

 ## Default PX4 MAVLink UDP ports

-By default, PX4 uses well-defined MAVLink UDP ports for communication with ground control stations (e.g. *QGroundControl*), Offboard APIs (e.g. DroneCore, MAVROS) and simulator APIs (e.g. Gazebo).
+By default, PX4 uses commonly established UDP ports for MAVLink communication with ground control stations (e.g. *QGroundControl*), Offboard APIs (e.g. DroneCore, MAVROS) and simulator APIs (e.g. Gazebo).
 These ports are:

 * Port **14540** is used for communication with offboard APIs.
-PX4 broadcasts data towards this port, and Offboard APIs are expected to listen.
+Offboard APIs are expected to listen for connections on this port.
 * Port **14550** is used for communication with ground control stations.
-PX4 broadcasts data towards this port, and GCS are expected to listen. *QGroundControl* listens to this port by default.
+GCS are expected to listen for connections on this port. *QGroundControl* listens to this port by default.
 * Port **14560** is used for communication with simulators.
 PX4 listens to this port, and simulators are expected to initiate the communication by broadcasting data to this port.

 > **Note** The ports for the GCS and offboard APIs are set in configuration files, while the simulator broadcast port is hard-coded in the simulation MAVLink module.